Faith is not competing with God's choice. Faith is how His choice becomes yours.

 If this letter has opened up new questions, these pages will help clarify the larger landscape:

-Your belief is real.
-Your faith is real.
-And the question that brought you here — why bother believing? — was itself an act of faith.
-A dead man does not ask whether his heartbeat matters.
-Only someone already alive would wonder about the point of breathing.
+The man pushes the notebook aside.
+The question he sat down to ask has not been argued away.
+It has been outgrown.
+A dead man does not wonder whether his heartbeat matters; only someone already alive lifts a hand to the pulse at his neck and asks what it means.
 You are alive.
 He did that.
-And the faith you are questioning right now is the very proof that He chose you, raised you, and will not let you go.
+And the faith you held up a moment ago for examination is the very proof that He chose you, raised you, and will not let you go.

 Your faith is the rescue arriving.